w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/interlay-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Interlay parachain:
+Here you will find a variety of dashboards that help visualize data from the Interlay parachain:

 - [interlay on Polkadot](https://dune.com/substrate/polkadot-interlay): This dashboard provides a comprehensive view of iBTC minting, redeeming, lending, borrowing, and vault rewards.